Bar Training Course (PgDip)

 After completion of the BTC, you will be able to be Called to the Bar and undertake pupillage.
 The BTC may also lead to legal work in some other capacity, e.g. paralegal, with the option of obtaining pupillage at a later date.

-You will have an opportunity to marshall with a Judge and/or undertake a mini-pupillage.
+You may have the opportunity to marshall with a Judge and/or undertake a mini-pupillage, subject to availability of professional partners.